Who We Are

 Gardener, Site Supervisor

-Pirata as he is now known as is a long time Bronx resident from Ponce Puerto Rico and grows cilantro, hot peppers and more.
-As the superintendant of the adjacent building he has been very supportive of our efforts over the years.
-He and his crew often clean and maintain the garden perimeter.
+Capitan is a long time Bronx resident from Ponce Puerto Rico and grows cilantro, hot peppers and more.
+As the superintendant of the adjacent building he has been a very supportive member over the years.
+He and his crew often clean and maintain the garden perimeter, maintain open hours and donate their time and resources to ensure that local children have a fun and safe place to play.

 Roberto Mukaro Borrero